 M. P. Huber, in order to observe the operations of the wood-ant with more attention, transferred colonies of them to his artificial formicaries, plunging the feet of the stand into water to prevent their escape till they were reconciled to their abode, and had made some progress in repairing it.
-The preceding is a figure of the apparatus which he used for this purpose.
+On the next page is a figure of the apparatus which he used